Words and pics> Max Silvester

 Is this the right bike for you?

-What changes would you like to make to this bike?
+What changes would you make to this bike?

 ■ Calipers: Nissin